 There are a few important things you need to know before you go to Kakadu, to make sure you stay safe and make the most of your trip.

-• There is limited phone coverage throughout much of the park.
-You’ll get good reception at places like Jabiru and Yellow Water, but be prepared not to be able to access the internet or call people in many other areas.
+- There is limited phone coverage throughout much of the park.
+You’ll get good reception at places like Jabiru and Yellow Water but be prepared not to be able to access the internet or call people in many other areas.
 You may want to take printed maps and plan your day before you head off from the accommodation.

-• You need to be careful of animals that might harm you.
+- You need to be careful of animals that might harm you.
 Crocodiles are the most dangerous, so stay away from water that you’re unsure of, and always follow the warning signs.
 Wild buffalo are also not to be messed with, so stay far away from them.

-• Roads and access to sites can change suddenly for a variety of reasons.
+- Roads and access to sites can change suddenly for a variety of reasons.
 It could be because of bad weather, crocodile sightings, or cultural issues with the traditional owners.
 Check at the visitor centres for the latest information and be prepared to change your itinerary.

-• Water, water, water.
+- Water, water, water.
 It gets really hot in Kakadu and you’ll need lots of water.
-If you’ve got your own vehicle, I recommend stopping at a supermarket in Darwin and buying one (or more, depending on number of people and days) of those large 10-litre water containers and keeping it in the car.
+If you’ve got your own vehicle, I recommend stopping at a supermarket in Darwin and buying one (or more, depending on the number of people and days) of those large 10-litre water containers and keeping it in the car.

-• The main roads in Kakadu National Park are sealed and are fine for any type of vehicle.
+- The main roads in Kakadu National Park are sealed and are fine for any type of vehicle.
 But there are lots of unsealed roads leading off the highway to some of the more remote sites.
 Some of the unsealed roads are designated as 2WD and some as 4WD.
 Don’t risk driving down the 4WD ones without a suitable vehicle.
 Even with the unsealed 2WD roads, you may want to consider going with at least an SUV with AWD.

 Things to do in Kakadu